The Great Shift:

 LSTMs process tokens strictly one-by-one, causing massive traffic jams.

-The `amnesia_test_demo.py` script proves this limitation mathematically.
+We built `amnesia_test_demo.py` to prove this limitation mathematically.

 ===================================================== THE AMNESIA TEST: LSTM vs Transformer (Context Memory) ===================================================== Unseen Test String: 'K N M B E G J S V L N J T Y H O O A Y S' Target Answer: 'K' ----------------------------------------------------- LSTM Predicted: 'A' (Failed!
 The Vanishing Gradient destroyed memory) Transformer Predicted: 'K' (Success!
 Attention instantly retrieved the first letter)